Decide if prepayment is right for you

 You could end up with no gas or electricity

-- a long-term health condition
+are disabled or have a health condition

 If you have impaired hearing or sight, you might find it hard to hear an alert or read the meter.